Sincerelord2/NetFlexor/README.md

 # Services

-There three types of action a service can support: Forwad, Data input and Data output.
+There three types of action a service can support: Forward, Data input and Data output.
 The following table will show the features and the supported actions.

-**Forwad** action will not store the data, but will forward it to a new destination.
+**Forward** action will not store the data, but will forward it to a new destination.
 There is no data buffering or data storage, so that the client/sender should be aware of the data loss or buffer the data by itself.

 **Input** action will store the data in the internal memory.